yiisoft/yii2/docs/guide/runtime-requests.md

 if ($headers->has('User-Agent')) { // there is User-Agent header }
 ```

-The `request` component also provides support for quickly accessing some commonly used headers, including
+The `request` component also provides support for quickly accessing some commonly used headers, including:

 * [[yii\web\Request::userAgent|userAgent]]: returns the value of the `User-Agent` header.
 * [[yii\web\Request::contentType|contentType]]: returns the value of the `Content-Type` header which indicates
   the MIME type of the data in the request body.
 * [[yii\web\Request::acceptableContentTypes|acceptableContentTypes]]: returns the content MIME types acceptable by users.
-  The returned types ordered by the quality score.
+  The returned types are ordered by their quality score.
 Types with the highest scores will be returned first.
 * [[yii\web\Request::acceptableLanguages|acceptableLanguages]]: returns the languages acceptable by users.
   The returned languages are ordered by their preference level.
 The first element represents the most preferred language.